15 Easy Halloween Treats You Can Do Last Minute

 Graveyard Taco Dip

 Want to liven up your Mexican food with the easiest tweak?
-Serve up a graveyard with this four-layer taco dip from Food Lion!
+Serve up a graveyard with this four-layer taco dip from Food Network!
 Layer from the ground up with beans, sour cream, guacamole, peas and salsa.

 “Rest In Peas”